giralt/ietf-agentic-ai-use-cases/ietf-125-side-meeting-agentic-ai-use-cases/README.md

 ### Use Case: Agent-to-Agent/APPs/Tools Interaction and Invocation Scenarios on Terminals

 **Abstract.** This presentation explores the challenges of building personal agentic ecosystems on terminal devices, where strict constraints on tokens, latency, and user attention make existing stateless, plain-text protocols insufficient.
-We present three use cases — cross-app context synchronization, multi-step AuthZ aggregation, and agent evolution via experience templates — each targeting a key inefficiency in current multi-agent workflows on terminals.
-The talk introduces potential AI agent scenarios in mobile networks and analyzes gaps in existing protocol work where the IETF could play a role.
+We present three use cases — cross-app context synchronization, multi-step AuthZ aggregation, and agent evolution via experience templates — each targeting a key inefficiency in current multi-agent workflows on terminals. [[slides](https://github.com/giralt/ietf-agentic-ai-use-cases/blob/main/ietf-125-side-meeting-agentic-ai-use-cases/Agent-to-AgentAPPsTools%20Interaction%20and%20Invocation%20Scenarios%20on%20Terminals%20-%2001.pdf)

 ### Use Case: 6G Use Cases for AI Agent Communication Protocols